scaomath/torch-cfd/README.md

   - Functions and operators are in general implemented as `nn.Module` like a factory template.
   - Extra fields computation and tracking are made easier, such as time derivatives and PDE residual $R(\boldsymbol{v}):=\boldsymbol{f}-\partial_t \boldsymbol{v}-(\boldsymbol{v}\cdot\nabla)\boldsymbol{v} + \nu \Delta \boldsymbol{v}$.
 - Neural Operator-Assisted Navier-Stokes Equations solver.
-  - The Spatiotempoeral Fourier Neural Operator that is a spacetime tensor-to-tensor learner (or trajectory-to-trajectory), inspiration drawn from the [3D FNO in Nvidia's Neural Operator repo](https://github.com/neuraloperator/neuraloperator).
+  - The **Spatiotempoeral Fourier Neural Operator** (SFNO) that is a spacetime tensor-to-tensor learner (or trajectory-to-trajectory), inspiration drawn from the [3D FNO in Nvidia's Neural Operator repo](https://github.com/neuraloperator/neuraloperator).
   - Data generation for the meta-example of the isotropic turbulence with energy spectra matching the inverse cascade of Kolmogorov flow in a periodic box.
 Ref: McWilliams, J. C. (1984).
 The emergence of isolated coherent vortices in turbulent flow. *Journal of Fluid Mechanics*, 146, 21-43.
+  - Pipelines for the *a posteriori* error estimation to fine-tune the SFNO to reach the scientific computing level of accuracy ($\le 10^{-6}$) in Bochner norm using FLOPs on par with a single evaluation, and only a fraction of FLOPs of a single `.backward()`.
   - Example files will be added later after cleanup.

 ## Installation